-We got off the phone once it was clear that no one was trailing me.
+We got off the phone when it was clear that no one was trailing me.
 Jakob drove the bugged van, no doubt so his father could track us both, and I kept picturing Liam bent over a phone screen, watching our little GPS dots bounce around Hermannsburg like an old school arcade game.

 Once Jakob gave the all-clear, I jumped on the highway.
 He fell in behind me as soon as I merged, and from that point on, he stuck to my tailpipe like glue.
 What did he think I was going to do?
 Push my shitty car to the limit, which was about 70 mph on a good day, and try to lose him?
 Unlikely.
 Plus, his parents still had Gran.